jasonwhite01/DividendMaster/README.md

 ### Major Features

-1. Add javascript front end, have it call the exposed API's
+1. *Full Stack App:* Add javascript front end, have it call the exposed API's.
+2. Goal Seeking Simulation: Add ability to calculate how long it would take to reach a dollar earnings goal for a given stock's dividend.

 ### Minor Features

-1. LLM Chat - create flags for types of investors (first 2 ideas: growth, income) and adjust LLM prompting appropriately
+1. LLM Chat - create flags for types of investors (first 2 ideas: growth, income) and adjust LLM prompting appropriately.

 ## Tech Debt

-1. Abstract the LLM functionality such that the backend app can call it as needed
+1. Abstract the LLM functionality such that the backend app can call it as needed.